danielbene/2019-aoc-py/README.md

 # 2019-aoc-py
-Advent of Code 2019 with python.
+__Advent of Code 2019 with python.__

+I use this year's aoc to learn Python programming.
+I'm really curious that why is it so hyped for.

+## Notice
+I never used Python before, so the solutions here are probably not the most efficient ones.